 Don’t rule out anything or think you can’t do it- look at me I’m 27 and I took the leap to come back to uni and all these opportunities have come my way.

-Get all the information you need here.
+Get all the information you need to study health science.

 Banner photo credit: Santos Tour Down Under.